ravindra-yadav-85/assignment-spark-kafka/sparkProject/README.md

 ```
 $ minikube ssh -p <PROFILE-NAME>
 ```
-Launch the Kubernetes dashboard to access those logs and see the status of your cluste
+Launch the Kubernetes dashboard to access those logs and see the status of your cluster
 ```
 $ minikube dashboard -p <PROFILE-NAME>
 ```